massmux/nimblenode/README.md

 ## Install and run

 Register a domain name and point the DNS A record to the VPS's public IP.
-Don't start the procedure until the zone is propagated.
+Don't start the procedure until the zone is propagated and you have a fully qualified domain name which A to your VPS

 ```
 git clone https://github.com/massmux/lnd-fastnode
 ```

-- edit docker-compose.yml setting the UI password
+- edit docker-compose.yml setting: 1) the UI password, 2) your node's ALIAS, 3) your full hostname
 - pull the image

 ```
-docker pull massmux/lit
+docker pull massmux/lit:v0.12.0-alpha
 ```

 - run the container